dagainz/Correlator/docs/why.md

 records needed to be correlated together and tied to the same transaction, with information pulled from each.

-After trying for a while to visually correlate the log data to get this information, I decided to write a log file parser and correlator to automate the process.
+After trying for a while to visually correlate the log data to get this information, I decided to write a log file parser that would perform the correlation and automate the process.
 I wrote the script, keeping the mechanics of log record handling separate from the analysis and action logic, so that it could easily be extended to solve other problems.

 It provided the intelligence that the customer was looking for, plus some additional valuable metrics.
-Howeve, I felt that we could do better than detecting when problems happened in the past.
+However, I felt that we could do better than detecting when problems happened in the past.
 That lead to the addition of a syslog server front end that drove the same analysis logic.
 After configuring the system to forward log events to the syslog server, I could now detect events in real time over the network as well as on historical events by processing logfiles.
 All using the same correlation, detection, and event dispatching logic.

-So with this project I'm starting to scratch an itch that I've had for a while, which is to build a framework to do more advanced log analysis to help me solve some of these types of problems where the logic may be used one day to also detect these sorts of things in real-time as well as provide additional valuable statistics pertaining to the operation of the system.
-Plus, I find this data center stuff kinda cool.
+I've always been interested in network, server, and application management.
+I've worked with many open source and commercial monitoring systems, during both time working both in and out of the data center and have a few greenfield implementations under my belt.
+It always bothered me that our customers seldom do anything with the log data that our product produces.
+This project is a proof of concept of a management system that can provide context aware remote real-time monitoring capability to a mission-critical deployment of security software through the existing logging system.